Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 </section>

-A C program may contain more than one file.
-Each file in the program is separately compiled into an object file of native machine instructions which give explicit commands directly to the CPU [^9].
-A program known as a linker is responsible for combining the generated object files into a single program.
-A library is a collection of code which is not itself a standalone program, but contains functions and data structures which can be used in programs.
-There are library code can be linked into a program.
-The simplest way is _static linking_: the library code is linked and bundled directly into the program.
-Two programs [^10] statically linked with the same library will each have their own separate copy.
+For C programs with multiple files, each file is compiled separately into an object file of machine instructions which give explicit commands directly to the CPU [^9].
+A program called a linker is responsible for combining the generated object files into a single program.
+A library is a collection of code containing functions and datatypes which can be used in programs.
+There are two ways library code can be linked into a program.
+The simplest way is _static linking_, where the library code is bundled directly into the program.
+Two programs [^10] statically linked with the same library will each have their own separate copy of the library.
 Special function error handling broke because the code responsible for it was statically linked into each separate extension module.
 By contrast, when library code is dynamically linked, it is not included in the executable binary file for the program at compile time.
 It instead lives in a separate binary file, called a shared library, which can be loaded into the program at runtime.

 In addition to executable machine instructions, each object file contains a _symbol table_ mapping each identifier used in the original source file (e.g. a function name) to either the position in the executable code where the identifier is defined (e.g. the function's definition) or a placeholder if there's no definition in the source file.
 When combining object files into a single program through static linking, the linker fills these placeholders by searching the symbol tables of the other object files being linked into the program.

 Object files from a statically linked library are treated no differently from object files generated from the program's source code.
 For dynamic linking, at compile time, the linker only checks the shared library's symbol table for entries that could fill placeholders, but does not link the shared library into the program.
 Shared libraries are instead loaded by programs at runtime.
 Function names, variable names, and other identifiers a shared library makes available to programs are referred to as symbols exported by the library.

-Some benefits using of shared libraries are that
+Some benefits of shared libraries are that:

 - Separate programs can load and use the same library, rather than having separate copies bundled into each program, reducing code duplication.